hakankurtcom/hakankurtcom/README.md

 - 👋 Hi, I’m @hakankurtcom
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning symfony and mind framework
+- 🌱 I’m currently learning mind framework
-- 💞️ I’m looking to collaborate on wordpress, opencart and symfony
+- 💞️ I’m looking to collaborate on wordpress, opencart
 - 📫 reach me info()hakankurt.com
+- 🐺 Peace

 <!---
 hakankurtcom/hakankurtcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.